delfiramirez/Russell-blogger-template/README.md

 It has been also sought to bring the ARIA markup elements and the attributes of the structural elements, to adapt them following the standard requirements of actual web applications.
 There is implemented the Microformats following the schema.org standards, for the goal to browse, to search and the content be found easily; being you on mobile or using desktop devices to experinece the web.
 There is a minor but effective use of Javascript, leaving it for the future developers or users of the theme, deepen this experience.

-The advantages and benefits of using a platform to publish in the  Internet were considered and evaluated before starting the development.
-It was taken in consideration the feasibility and possibleintegration with the email prtocol, the social network or other Internet tools offered by Google Inc. Thus, this template is adapted to the needs of the audience who want to enjoy a unique and evocative experience, outside and inside, the use of a platform.
+Several advantages and benefits of using a platform to publish in the Internet were considered, and evaluated, before the development of templates started.
+It was taken in consideration the feasibility or the possible integration with the email protocol, the social network or other Internettools offered by Google Inc. Thus, this template is adapted to the needs of the audience who want to enjoy a unique and evocative experience, outside and inside, this platform.

-Because of its simplicity, and its standard structure, this is a template designed for widespread use by other member users and writers of the Blogger community.
+Because of its simplicity, and its standard structure, this is a template designed for a widespread use by you or other members and writers of the Blogger community.

 #Use